 Pumpkin Cinnamon Rolls

-- 4 Tablespoons of softened butter (let it sit out for 20 minutes or so, do not microwave to soften)
+- 4 Tablespoons salted butter, softened let it sit out for 20 minutes or so, do not microwave to soften

 - 1 egg

 - ¾ cup pumpkin puree

 - ½ teaspoon ground cloves

 - 3 ½ cup flour